jhpyle/docassemble/_docs/logic.md

 anything other than `total_income`.

 # <a name="order"></a>The logical order of an interview

+In the previous sections, we have explained that when **docassemble** runs your interview, it goes through your [YAML] looking for blocks that are [`mandatory`], and it tries to run them in order.
+When it encounters an undefined variable, it stops what it is doing and tries to obtain a definition of that undefined variable.

+If a [`mandatory`]<span></span> [`question`] is answered, or a [`mandatory`]<span></span> [`code`] block's [Python] code runs all the way through to end, then **docassemble** remembers that the [`mandatory`] block has been completed, and the next time it evaluates the interview logic, it will skip over the block.

+(Technical note: how does **docassemble** remember that a block has been completed?
+It stores a variable in the interview answers, inside of a special dictionary called `_internal`.
+In order to identify the blocks that have been completed, it uses the block's [`id`].
+If you do not specify an [`id`] on a [`mandatory`] block, **docassemble** will generate an identifier like `Question_0` or `Question_1` for the first and second blocks in your [YAML] file.
+This means that if you have an interview that is "in production" and users have active sessions in that interview, and then you change the [YAML] to insert new blocks or move them around, you could cause these identifiers to change, and then users who started sessions before you changed the YAML could experience problems where questions they have already answered are re-asked.
+In order to avoid this problem, make sure to attach a unique [`id`] to each [`mandatory`] block in your interview.
+That way, even if you rearrange the [YAML], users with existing sessions will not experience problems.)

+In addition to [`mandatory`], there is a second type of modifier you can use to force a [`code`] block to be processed.
+If you mark a [`code`] block with `initial: True`, then the block will be run every time the screen loads, even if it has run before.
+The block is "initial" in the sense that it initializes the interview logic that will be evaluated during the screen load.

 [`mandatory`] and [`initial`] blocks are evaluated in the order they appear in the question file.
 Therefore, the location in the interview